-What is osteoarthritis (OA)?
+What is osteoarthritis?

-What are the symptoms of osteoarthritis?
+What joints are affected by osteoarthritis?

 What causes osteoarthritis?